 We often hear that mercy is defined by the withholding of deserved punishment, but the grace of God is unmerited blessing or favor.
 While this is true, I believe that grace goes beyond God’s favor in our lives.

-This passage in Titus gives us some insights as to the purpose of God’s grace in our lives:
+This passage in Titus gives us some insights as to the purpose of God’s grace:

 For the grace of God has appeared that offers salvation to all people.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope—the appearing of the glory of our great God and Savior, Jesus Christ, who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good. – Titus 2:11-14 (NIV)